Manoj-2702/Squirtle-Techies/README.md

 # Hydra: AI-driven Geospatial Water Management System

 Hydra is an innovative solution for monitoring and managing water resources using advanced artificial intelligence and geospatial technology.
-This system combines cutting-edge AI algorithms with geolocation data to provide real-time insights into water scarcity issues and facilitate efficient resource allocation.
+This system combines NLP algorithms with geolocation data to provide real-time insights into water scarcity issues and facilitate efficient water distribution.

 ## Features
 - **AI-Powered Analysis:** Hydra utilizes NLP algorithms to analyze data from various sources, specifically twitter for now, to identify areas experiencing water scarcity.